 This grant opportunity offers to help both policy makers and the public understand and address important domestic issues facing the United States.
 The foundation would like this grant to focus on projects contributing to current policy debates and is specifically interested in expanding its grant making to the following areas: education reform, public finance, federal entitlement programs, immigration, congressional redistricting, campaign issues, and the effectiveness of regulatory policies.
 In addition, the foundation seeks to continue to support projects informing the debate on policies that target disadvantaged families and assess the effectiveness of school reform initiatives such as vouchers.
 The deadline is continuous for amounts under $50,000.

 Grants Program- Rockefeller Family Fund (RFF)- Grants are made for research in RFF program areas such as citizen participation; government accountability; institutional responsiveness; economic justice for women; and the environment.
 Deadline is open.

 The Washington Institute for Public Affairs Research begins its third year with some new faces, new features and renewed commitment to serving the SPA research community.

 First, joining WIPAR is Dr. John Kornacki as assistant director and Rachel Trello, a new program assistant.
 They join Director Dr. Jon Gould.
 The WIPAR team is now located in Ward 226 and 228.

-This year, Dr. Gould also serves as Chair of the Department of Justice, Law and Society with an office in Ward 266 as well.
+This year, Dr. Gould also serves as Chair of the Department of Justice, Law and Criminology with an office in Ward 266 as well.